Nhtoi/CSC446-SemesterProject/README.md

       • Evaluating different summarization techniques (extractive vs. abstractive) to determine the most effective approach.
-      • Optionally, developing a front-end interface for improved accessibility and usability of generated summaries.
+      • Optionally, developing a front-end interface for improved accessibility and usability of generated summaries II.

-  II.
 RELATED WORK
     Research in text summarization has explored extractive and abstractive techniques.
 Extractive approaches focus on selecting key sentences directly from the text, while abstractive